 XBRL for MCA: Software or Service?

-XBRL has been embraced by various regulatory bodies across the world.
-In India, The XBRL wave started in late 2007 when ICAI initiated the idea of using XBRL in collaboration with the different regulators in India that control registered companies, banks, insurance undertakings and listed companies.
+Various regulatory bodies across the world have embraced XBRL.
+In India, The XBRL wave started in late 2007 when ICAI initiated the idea of using XBRL in collaboration with the different regulators in India that control registered companies, banks, insurance undertakings, and listed companies.
 The Ministry of Corporate Affairs (MCA) mandated that XBRL regulatory reporting include all companies (in phases) from 2011 and released the Commercial and Industrial (C&I) taxonomy for the generation of XBRL reports as part of the AOC forms.
-India has come a long way since the first adoption, with multiple changes and improvements to the taxonomy and the related validations.
+India has come a long way since the first adoption, with multiple changes and improvements to the taxonomy and related validations.

 Despite the number of years of experience in generating XBRL reports, meeting MCA requirements and staying compliant is not always as straightforward as it sounds.
 XBRL conversion can end up being a challenge in your compliance function.
 Everything from a slight taxonomy change to a tiny alteration in your statement data can set you back, even as you edge closer to filing deadlines.

 The challenge to choose XBRL for MCA: Software or Service?

 India is moving to the Indian IFRS accounting standards popularly known as Ind AS.
 Migrating to Ind AS will be complex considering that Ind AS is vastly different from the current Indian GAAP standards and it considerably expands the scope of regulatory reporting.